 8.00am: I had a Keto OS sachet, a cup of green tea with 10g coconut oil, and 5g of BCAA.
-Day two mirrors day one, with the exception of not being in the mood for the foul taste of EAA’s and instead opting for BCAA tablets.
+Day two mirrors day one, with the exception of not being in the mood for the foul taste of EAA’s.
+Instead I opted for BCAA tablets.
 Hunger levels had picked up where they left off the day before but were very tolerable.

 2.00pm: Sustenance!
 My final Keto OS sachet.
-I likened it to Terry’s Chocolate Orange in flavour, something I despise, and the sweetness also meant that I was quite sick of these sachets already.
+I likened it to Terry’s Chocolate Orange in flavour, something I despise.
+The sweetness also meant that I was quite sick of these sachets already.
 There’s potential GI distress if the sachets are consumed too fast, so having to sip it over the course of 15 minutes was very much a chore.
 With the Bone Broth and Flaxseed the meal was quite satiating, and hunger levels dropped to a meagre 5/10.

 9.00pm: An early night on the Tuesday.
 This was 55 hours into the fast, hunger had tailed off down to a 4/10 but I was VERY irritable.
 I watched a film to avoid getting riled up by anything and if I had to be at work in this state I would almost certainly snap at someone.

-8.00am: This was the first day without the Keto OS sachets, so to make up the calories (around 100 calories per sachet) I increased my coconut oil to 15g in my morning tea.
+8.00am: This was the first day without the Keto OS sachets.
+To make up the calories (~100 calories per sachet) I increased my coconut oil to 15g in my morning tea.

 10.00am: Hunger levels were back at EIGHT out of ten.
-Productivity took a dive, and like the previous afternoon I was flitting between four or five projects, not really able to engage with any of them.
+Productivity took a dive.
+Like the previous afternoon I was flitting between four or five projects, not really able to engage with any of them.
 When I imagined myself fasting this is how I thought the four days would be, so to have been productive on days one and two was a bonus (likely due to Keto OS).

 1.00pm: My hunger edged into NINE out of ten.
 There were very few occasions I could recall of feeling this level of hunger.
 I moved my Bone Broth, Butter and Flaxseed concoction forward an hour to try and ease my hunger pangs.
 I took on additional water and salt in case they were at all responsible, and once again hunger dipped to a satisfying 5/10.. for all of one hour.

-3.00-6.00pm: Six, Seven, Eight… hunger levels came back very quickly on Wednesday evening, and for the first time I doubted whether I would make it to Friday morning without giving up.
+3.00-6.00pm: Six, Seven, Eight… hunger levels came back very quickly on Wednesday evening.
+For the first time I doubted whether I would make it to Friday morning without giving up.
 I had stopped tracking mental clarity, as it’s no use if you can’t apply it to anything.
-I walked the dog this evening and found my fitness and stamina was very low, which is in contrast to others who have claimed boundless energy.
+I walked the dog this evening and found my fitness and stamina was very low.
+This is in contrast to others who have claimed “boundless” energy.

 10.00pm: An evening weigh-in, 69.5kg.
 Down almost 2kg from the first morning, and I was visibly leaner in the mirror.
-Over the whole day I had only taken two 1/4 teaspoons of salt, one at 11am and one at 2pm, and I had no dizzy spells.
+Over the whole day I had only taken two 1/4 teaspoons of salt, one at 11am and one at 2pm.
+This was all done without any dizzy spells.

 Hunger: This day was HORRIBLE.
 I was at an 8.5/10 when I woke up and raced quickly into 9/10.
-You can see in the start of the day 4 video (above) that I am not in the best mood, and i’d certainly not want to be around other people in this state for fear of what I might say.
+You can see in the start of the day 4 video (above) that I am not in the best mood.
+I’d certainly not want to be around other people in this state for fear of what I might say.

 10.00am: Never has a single egg brought me so much joy.
 It was boiled and chopped up, with 5g of butter mixed in.
 I think a big part of its appeal was having the texture in my mouth, having drank most of my calories up to this point.
-The small effect on hunger was overshadowed by its large impact on morale, knowing that my macros would allow me one final egg later in the day.
+The small effect on hunger was overshadowed by its large impact on morale.
+I was very aware that my macros would allow me one final egg later in the day.

 11.00am-1.00pm: I had a nap!
 This helped me two-fold, as I was 1) sleep deprived and 2) needing a distraction from the hunger.